Domestic workers' employment rights

 Full-time workers have the right to 4 weeks’ paid leave a year (this is the legal minimum and can be more).
 They also have the right to take 2 unbroken weeks’ holiday and to ask for payment for the time off in advance.
 There are 9 public holidays and domestic workers have the right to be paid for these days or to have another paid day off instead or an extra day’s pay.
 If the worker travels with their employer on holiday, this is considered to be work and the employee is entitled to full pay for this time.

 Employers are required to keep certain records relating to their employees.
 This is to show that they are compliant with employment legislation.
+The employer must keep these records for 3 years.
+You can find a list of documents that you must keep in the employment rights of domestic workers in Ireland (pdf).
 Workplace Relations Commission inspectors will require access to these records during an inspection.
 You can find a guide to how inspections are carried out (pdf) on workplacerelations.ie.

 Dismissal and notice